dost-onelab/ulims/README.md

             Check the structure of the `ulimslab.request` table.
 The datatype for field `requestDate` should be 'date' and there should be a field `create_time` with a 'TIMESTAMP' datatype.

-            If not, execute the following sql commands.
+            If not, execute the following sql commands separately.
                 ALTER TABLE `request` CHANGE `requestDate` `requestDate` DATE NOT NULL ALTER TABLE `request` ADD `create_time` TIMESTAMP
                 UPDATE `ulimslab`.`request` SET `create_time` = `requestDate`